RicinApp/Ricin/ReadMe.md

 * Dominate the world!

 # Compile the beast!
-In order to compile Ricin you'll need some dependencies, instead of loosing time to maintain a list here, I'll thanks you to read the [wscript](wscript#L25-L37) file that currently takes care of dependencies hell.
+In order to compile Ricin you'll need some dependencies.
+Instead of loosing time to maintain a list here, you can check out the [wscript](wscript#L25-L37) file that currently takes care of dependencies hell.

-Once you have all the dependencies (at least the one marked as mandatory), you should be able to build Ricin using the following commands under linux/bsd (i'll provide OSX/Windoesn't commands later):
+Once you have all the dependencies (at least the one marked as mandatory), you should be able to build Ricin using the following commands under linux/bsd (I'll provide OSX/Windoesn't commands later):

 ```bash
 # Ensure you are in the correct directory (the one you just cloned) then: